SamvitJ/samvitj.github.io/blog-source/_posts/2017-07-22-evaluating-startups.md

 [^8]: I'm assuming that the probability of a company become financially self-sustaining or IPOing after raising only a Series A round is negligible.

+[^9]: In this discussion, I've used terms such as "high risk" and "low risk", but as I mentioned in an earlier footnote, defining risk is tricky, because the definition of success for a company's employees is stricter than the definition of success for the founders and early investors.
+As an example, consider a liquidity event, say a $250 million acquisition, that occurs after a Series B round that values the company at $350 million.
+A $250 million acquisition is great news for the founders, who will likely earn $25-50 million a piece on their equity, and for the seed-stage and Series A round investors.
+But it is definitely *not* good news for the Series B round investors, and may not be a win for later employees, either.
+Employees who joined after the Series B round were granted four years of stock options worth $60,000 at the $350 million valuation, options now worth about $45,000.
+In the context of a $115,000 annual base salary, this is not a huge monetary loss, but for a talented engineer, spending several years at such a company entails a separate, much higher opportunity cost.
+After all, isn't earning equity that will be worth something significant in the future a big point of joining a startup in the first place?

+[^10]: An example of a startup that has done very well without raising much external capital is Atlassian, a Sydney, Australia-based company that builds productivity software (e.g. Jira, Confluence) for developers.
+Founded in 2002, Atlassian has been profitable since 2005, and in 2015, IPOed on the NASDAQ stock exchange at a $4.3 billion valuation.
+In 2010, Atlassian raised $60 million in secondary financing from Accel Partners.
+This was a [very unusual](http://www.businessinsider.com/atlassian-ceo-mike-cannon-brookes-accel-partners-2016-9) kind of funding round - the company already had $55 million in the bank, and raised the money as a way to offer employees liquidity for their options, and to bring in an external board member from Accel.

+[^11]: Where public companies and startups differ is in what they offer on top of the base salary.
+While public companies or late-stage startups may offer a cash bonus and RSUs (which become publicly tradeable stock options on vesting), startups generally compensate via stock options, which must be purchased from the company at an exercise, or strike price, and which can generally only be sold once a company has gone public or gotten acquired.
+In some cases, however, it is possible to sell stock options on a private secondary market (e.g. to another venture capital firm), or back to the company during a stock buy-back program.